gyzhangqm/foilix/README.rst

 For some reason, the optimization algorithms run much faster in Python 2.
 An investigation has yet to be done.

+Use the Docker containers to use the best Python version for each *foilix_opt_step<n>_<desc>* optimization step on a case under $HOME (common volume)!

+PARSEC and NURBS parameterizations can both be used to optimize the same case

 Xfoil
 -----